-Originally released in 1987 for the NES, later also released on PC and Commodore 64
+This version of Metal Gear was originally released in 1987 for the NES, and later also released on PC and Commodore 64.

 The original Metal Gear was modified quite a bit for the NES.
 So much, in fact, that this iteration is not considered canon.
 For example, the titular Metal Gear was dropped from the game.
 Instead, Solid Snake infiltrates Outer Heaven to destroy a ‘Supercomputer’.